Get Matched With Finance Colleges

 • Data gathering through researching competitors, consulting with clients, and visiting manufacturing and other sites to gain firsthand knowledge

-• Degree Necessary
+• Degree

-A bachelor’s degree is necessary to take the Certified financial modeling/valuation analyst exam and months of study of the material may also be required depending on how comfortable you are with the information.
+A bachelor’s degree is necessary to take the certified financial modeling/valuation analyst exam and months of study of the material may also be required depending on how comfortable you are with the information.
 Suitable majors include finance, accounting, economics, statistics, or mathematics.
-Many companies want candidates with up to three years’ of business experience and a financial analyst certification can boost the careers of those candidates who lack the relevant business experience.
+Many companies want candidates with up to three years’ of business experience and a financial analyst certification can boost the careers of those candidates who lack relevant business experience.

 • Subject Focus

 All courses are available online and candidates can complete coursework on their own time.
 There is only one level to the Certified FMVA exam.
+However, not all subjects have equal value for exam purposes.
 The courses are a combination of theory and practice.
+The weight of each subject relevant to the exam is noted below.

 • Accounting :